clearlydecoded/rest-messenger/README.md

     AbstractMessageProcessor<GreetMeMessage, GreetMeMessageResponse> {

   @Override
-  public GreetMeMessageResponse process(GreetMeMessage message) {
+  public GreetMeMessageResponse process(@Valid GreetMeMessage message) {

     // This is where you write the actual business logic return new GreetMeMessageResponse("Hello " + message.getMyName());